 Photo credit – Vietnam…Lance Cpl Gordon Duff squad cleaning weapons after night ambush “evening job”, and daytime patrol

-…by Michael David Morrissey for Veterans Today
+…by Michael David Morrissey for VT

 Oliver Stone says he heard about Prouty, the real-life “Mr. X” in Stone’s film JFK, from Jim Garrison.
 But I know he heard about Nigel Turner’s documentary The Men Who Killed Kennedy, in which Prouty also features prominently, from me.